 The TCD Botanic Gardens and Herbarium are two major research and teaching infrastructural facilities run through the Botany Discipline.
-The Discipline also makes extensive use of a range of facilities across the School especially the analytical facilities maintained in the Centre for the Environment and the Geochemistry Unit as well as museum collections and libraries maintained by the different disciplines.
+The Discipline also makes extensive use of a range of facilities across the School, especially the analytical facilities maintained in the Centre for the Environment and the Geochemistry Unit as well as museum collections and libraries maintained by the different disciplines.
 The Botany Discipline also runs three vehicles that are used to facilitate field based teaching and research.

 Other facilities tend to be clustered around research groups.
 The list below is not exhaustive but is intended to highlight the range of facilities available.

-Ecophysiology (PIs Mike Jones and Mike Williams)
+Ecophysiology (PIs Mike Williams and Matthew Saunders)

 Controlled environment growth chambers on campus; Greenhouses on campus in addition to those at the Botanic Gardens; A wide range of equipment for ecophysiological measurement in the laboratory and in the field, including eddy covariance systems, portable infrared gas analysers for plant and soil measurements and weather stations.